-SCORE MINIMUM REQUIREMENTS FOR SCORES А Variance in climate-related expenditure composition by program, administrative or functional classification was less than 5% in at least two of the last three years. В Variance in climate-related expenditure composition by program, administrative or functional classification was less than 10% in at least two of the last three years. с Variance in climate-related expenditure composition by program, administrative or functional classification was less than 15% in at least two of the last three years.
+SCORE MINIMUM REQUIREMENTS FOR SCORES A Variance in climate-related expenditure composition by program, administrative or functional classification was less than 5% in at least two of the last three years. В Variance in climate-related expenditure composition by program, administrative or functional classification was less than 10% in at least two of the last three years. С Variance in climate-related expenditure composition by program, administrative or functional classification was less than 15% in at least two of the last three years.
 D Performance is less than required for a C score.

-COVERAGE Budgetary central government TIME PERIOD Last three completed fiscal years DATA REQUIREMENTS For each of the last three completed fiscal years: The climate expenditure composition of the end-of-year outturn The climate expenditure composition of the originally approved budget for each of the main functional classifications or for each of the 20 largest budget heads in the administrative classification DATA SOURCES Annual budget law/documentation /estimates approved by the legislature Annual budget execution report or annual financial statements RELATED PEFA 2016 INDICATOR/ DIMENSION PI-2.1.
-Expenditure composition outturn by function
+COVERACE D. L COVERAGE Budgetary central government TIME PERIOD Last three completed fiscal years DATA REQUIREMENTS For each of the last three completed fiscal years: The climate expenditure composition of the end-of-year outturn The climate expenditure composition of the originally approved budget for each of the main functional classifications or for each of the 20 largest budget heads in the administrative classification Should the number of main budget heads exceed 20, the composition variance should be assessed against the largest heads that together make up 75% of the budgeted climate expenditure (a minimum of 20 heads if an administrative classification), with the residual heads (excluding contingency items) aggregated into one line.
+The same rule applies for a programmatic classification.
+DATA SOURCES Annual budget law/documentation /estimates approved by the legislature Annual budget execution report or annual financial statements RELATED PEFA 2016 PI-2.1.
+Expenditure composition outturn by function INDICATOR/ DIMENSION . ,